-Oakland accepts bright students with learning disabilities including dyslexia, dysgraphia, dyscalculia, and non-verbal learning disabilities as well as visual and auditory processing disorders.
-We also accept children with ADHD and organizational difficulties who we believe can benefit from our program.
+Oakland serves bright students who benefit from small class sizes and individualized instruction.
+The program is designed to bridge the gap between achievement and potential.
+Students with learning disabilities including dyslexia, dysgraphia, dyscalculia, and non-verbal learning disabilities as well as visual and auditory processing disorders may benefit from our program.
+We also serve children with ADHD and organizational difficulties who we believe can benefit from our program.

-Oakland has an enrollment of up to 85 boarding and day students during the school year and 135 students during the six-week summer program.
-Age at admission is 6 - 14, and students may remain through the ninth grade.
-Unlike other learning disabilities boarding schools and day programs, Oakland does not continue through 12th grade.
+Oakland has an enrollment of up to 65 boarding and day students during the school year and 110 students during the five-week summer program.
+Age at admission is 6 - 14, and students may remain through the eighth grade.
+Unlike other boarding schools and day programs, Oakland does not continue through 12th grade.
 Our goal is to enable students to transition to a traditional school environment at their age-appropriate grade level after graduating from Oakland.

 Although many students hail from the Mid-Atlantic, students come from all parts of the country as well as overseas.
-Girls usually make up one-quarter to one-third of the student body.
-A typical Oakland student possesses average to above-average intelligence, but has not experienced success in a prior school experience due to learning disabilities, attention deficits, organizational problems or an inappropriate program.
+A typical Oakland student possesses average to above-average intelligence, but has not experienced success in a prior school experience due to learning differences, attention deficits, organizational problems or an inappropriate program.